Tulsa Sleep Apnea Treatments

 However, sleep apnea is much more than a snore.
 It can cause issues like daytime drowsiness, serious migraines, and morning headaches.
 More serious issues can be related to sleep apnea such as high blood pressure and increased risk of stroke or heart disease.
-At Southard Dental, Dr. Wrany Southard and our team specializes in the treatment of sleep apnea.
+At Southard Dental, Dr. Wrany Southard and our team of Tulsa dentists and hygenists specialize in the treatment of sleep apnea.

 Understanding Sleep Apnea